Updated on October 12, 2025

 Kurth Kiln Free Campground, Gembrook, Dandenong Ranges

 Kurth Kiln Regional Park is in the Eastern Dandenong Ranges near Gembrook.
-The Scout Loop campground has about 30 numbered sites, it is basic with one ‘long-drop’ toilet, fire pits and tables.
-It is a lovely, mostly level, camping area with plenty of shade – do be aware of the reality that tree limbs may fall at any time.
+The Scout Loop campground has about 30 numbered sites.
+It is basic with one ‘long-drop’ toilet, fire pits and tables.
+It is a lovely, mostly level, camping area with plenty of shade – be aware that tree limbs may fall at any time.

-It’s a large area with most of the sites on a loop road where horse yards and float parking plus tie up rails are also available for people to bring horses to camp or as a day trip to ride on the trails.
-It is also dog-friendly, they are required to be on lead at all times.
+It’s a large area with most of the sites on a loop road, where horse yards, float parking, and tie-up rails are also available for people to bring horses to camp or for a day trip to ride on the trails.
+It is also dog-friendly, but they are required to be on a leash at all times.

 Where else can you camp at Kurth Kiln Regional Park?